hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Ex: :l pathto/file

-Set the fieldsep you want to use while saving
+Set the new fieldsep you want to use while saving

 	Ex: :cfieldsep theNewFieldSepChar